Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 Single player and multiplayer non-persistent games should have at least one successful ending, and more probably numerous ones, with various levels of success and failure, some depending on the goals which were elected by the player during game.

 Multiplayer games in a persistent world should have a far increased lifespan, less related to specific stories reaching completion.
-However all simulated worlds, including MMORPG, will have an actual termination in real life, and it should be preferably brought by a scenarized in-game final fireworks for a memorable ending.
+However all simulated worlds, including MMORPG, will have an actual termination in real life, and it should be preferably brought by a scenarized in-game final fireworks for a memorable and satisfactory ending.

 Unethical endings may or may not be discouraged by the game system.